aws/aws-node-termination-handler/README.md

 ### Infrastructure Setup

-The termination handler deployment requires some infrastructure to be set up before deploying the application.
-In a multi-cluster environment, you will need to repeat the following setup steps for each cluster.
+The termination handler requires some infrastructure prepared before deploying the application.
+In a multi-cluster environment, you will need to repeat the following steps for each cluster.

 You'll need the following AWS infrastructure components: